The 4G Leadership has decided who will lead them. The choice fell on Finance Minister Lawrence Wong

 From the very beginning in 1959, Singapore’s model of political leadership has never been about one person, but the team, Mr Wong said.
 “Each of us contributes, complements each other, and gives of our best to Singapore.”

 Recounting the fight against COVID-19, Mr Wong said he and his colleagues in the 4G leadership have stood ‘shoulder to shoulder with each other’.
-“The experience of the past two years has cemented our cohesiveness and strengthened our resolve to steward Singapore safely through this crisis and beyond,” he said.
-“Together with the rest of the 4G team, I will continue to serve Singaporeans wholeheartedly, and strive to earn the trust and support of each and every one of our fellow citizens,” he added.
+“The experience of the past two years has cemented our cohesiveness and strengthened our resolve to steward safely through this crisis and beyond,” he said.
+“Together with the rest of the 4G team, I will continue to serve Singaporeans wholeheartedly, and strive to earn the and of each and every one of our fellow citizens,” he added.

 One thing we can conclude about Lawrence Wong.
 He is a good man and a dedicated servant.